 The University of Iowa is the number two university in the country for writing, according to the latest rankings from U.S. News & World Report.
 The Iowa Writers' Workshop, the Nonfiction Writing Program, and other programs bring world-renowned writers to campus.
 In 2008, the United Nations Educational, Scientific, and Cultural Organization (UNESCO) named Iowa City its third "City of Literature" in the world.

 For 75 years, the Department of English has been a leader in writing.
-Iowa's international reputation in writing is boosted by synergy across colleges, with the International Writing Program hosting published writers from around the world each fall and each spring traveling to other countries, taking Iowa writing "on the road."
+Iowa's international reputation in writing is boosted by synergy across colleges, with the International Writing Program hosting published writers from around the world each fall.
 The university and Iowa City draw writers of all ages and nationalities to its writing community.
 This community is bolstered by the strong readings series offered by the Nonfiction Writing Program, the Writers' Workshop, and Prairie Lights Books, with hundreds of readings archived by the Iowa Digital Library.

 Admission Requirements